-Departments may seek written quotations from up to three (3) prospective providers or provide written justification as to why an alternative method is in the County's best interests.
-Purchasing will evaluate quotations and procurement process and approve as deemed appropriate
+Purchasing shall seek oral or informal written quotations from up to three (3) prospective providers or provide written justification as to why an alternative method is in the County's best interests.

-(4) Personal Services Contracts \$50,001 to \$200,000:
+(4) Personal Services Contracts \$50,001 to \$100,00:

-Purchasing shall advertise for prospective providers unless it is in the County's best interests to seek providers through other means.
-Formal written quotes should be requested from at least three sources if available or written justification should be provided as to why an alternative method is in the County's best interests.
+Purchasing shall advertise for prospective providers at this level, unless it is in the County's best interests to seek providers through other means.
+Purchasing shall seek formal written quotes from at least three sources or provide written justification as to why an alternative method is in the County's best interests.